AdobeDocs/analytics-platform.en/help/components/annotations/mobile-annotations.md

 # Share Annotations in Mobile Scorecards

 You can display annotations that are created in Workspace in Mobile scorecards.
-The display of annotations allow you to share contextual data nuances and insights about your organization and campaigns directly within Mobile scorecard projects, viewable in the Analytics dashboards mobile app.
+Annotations in mobile scorecards allow you to share contextual data nuances and insights about your organization and campaigns.

 ## Display annotations in Mobile scorecards